Introduction to Docker Privileged

 fdisk -l

-In the above snapshot, we can see that it is not showing any disks because the container is not running in the privileged mode so it is not displaying the disk attached to it.
+In the above snapshot, we can see that it is not showing any disks because the container is not running in the privileged mode, so it is not displaying the attached disk.
 Let’s run a new container in privileged mode.

 2. Privileged Container

-Step 1 – Run the below command to start a container in privileged mode, just we have to use one extra flag that is the ‘–privilege’ option as shown below: –
+Step 1 – Run the below command to start a container in privileged mode; you just have to use one extra flag, which is the ‘–privilege’ option, as shown below: –

 docker run -it --rm --privileged <Docker_Image> sh